GISBlox/mcp-server/docs/hosted-mcp-guide.md

     }
   ```

-Refer to the [GISBlox documentation](https://docs.gisblox.com/docs/getting-started/service-keys) for more information on obtaining a service key.
+Refer to the [README](..\README.md#%EF%B8%8F-usage) for more information on obtaining a service key.

 3. Save the configuration.
 4. Start the MCP service in VS Code if needed: